 Women Lead Change is committed to making our events accessible to as many individuals as possible -- and the Women Lead Change Scholarship Program exists to make that happen.
 Applicants are eligible to receive a one-time scholarship to attend a Women Lead Change event.
 Once a scholarship has been awarded, individuals are not eligible for future scholarships.

-Professional and Student Track applications are due Oct.
-10, 2019.
+Professional and Student Track applications are closed for this year's conference.

 FOR MORE INFORMATION please contact Shelley Till at firstname.lastname@example.org.